dreimannzelt/pivotal2invoice/README.md

-# Pivotal2Billings
+# Pivotal2Invoice

 Extracts stories from PivotalTracker into a text file, which can then be used in your invoice.

-Not quite "Pivotal to Billings" yet, but at least "Pivotal CSV export to TXT file".
+Not quite "Pivotal to invoice" yet, but at least "Pivotal CSV export to TXT file".

 ## Usage